Cyber-Labs/WoC18ProjectProposals/README.md

 - **Goals:**
   - Phase 1: Build the frontend for the app.
-  - Phase 2: Using Facebook Graph API, fetch the posts from the respective FB pages and add subscription system.
+  - Phase 2: Using Facebook Graph API, fetch the posts from the respective Facebook pages and add subscription system.

 - **Requirements:**
   - Knowledge of Java, XML and Android basics.